 Try to Solve this Challenging Question:

-Find out any three points which lie in the positive coordinate plane and for which the abscissa and ordinate are equal and also non-negative.
+Find out any three points that lie in the positive coordinate plane and for which the abscissa and ordinate are equal and non-negative.

 Topics Related to Coordinate Plane

 Example 1: Let's help Olivia and Jane plot the following points in the Cartesian plane:

 A and C are in the first quadrant.

 Example 2: Here are a few points plotted in a coordinate plane:

 A (1,2), B ( 3, -2), C (-3, -3), D ( -4, 2), E (-1, 2), F (3,0), G (0, -3)

 Look at the points plotted in the graph below and answer the following questions:

 a) In which quadrants do the points C, D and, E lie?